-- [PHOTO OF Wilford D. Godbold, Jr., 60, has been a director since 1993.
-He is WILFORD the retired President and Chief Executive Officer of ZERO D. GODBOLD Corporation, an international manufacturer primarily of enclosures APPEARS and thermal management equipment for the electronics market.
-He is HERE] a director of K2, Inc., and the California State Chamber of Commerce (past Chairman).
-Mr. Godbold is a trustee of the Wellness Community, a member of the Council on California Competitiveness and a past President of the Board of Trustees of Marlborough School. - [PHOTO OF ROBERT H. Goldsmith, 68, became a director in 1998.
+- [PICTURE] Wilford D. Godbold, Jr., 60, became a director in 1998.
+He is the retired President and Chief Executive Officer of ZERO Corporation, an international manufacturer primarily of enclosures and thermal management equipment for the electronics market.
+He is a director of K2, Inc., and the California State Chamber of Commerce (past Chairman).
+Mr. Godbold is a trustee of the Wellness Community, a member of the Council on California Competitiveness and a past President of the Board of Trustees of Marlborough School. - [PICTURE] Robert H. Goldsmith, 68, has been a director since 1992.
 He is a management consultant.
-He is the former Chairman, President and Chief Executive Officer of Exten Industries, Inc. and former Chairman and Chief Executive Officer of Rohr, Inc. Mr. Goldsmith also is the former Vice Chairman and Chief Operating Officer of Precision Forge Company, Senior Vice President of Pneumo Corporation's Aerospace and Industrial Group and Vice President of General Electric Company and General Manager of GE's commercial (aircraft) engine projects division and the gas turbine division. - [PHOTO OF William D. Jones, 43, became a director in 1998.
-He is the President and Chief Executive Officer and a director of CityLink D. JONES Investment Corporation.
+He is the former Chairman, President and Chief Executive Officer of Exten Industries, Inc. and former Chairman and Chief Executive Officer of Rohr, Inc. Mr. Goldsmith also is the former Vice Chairman and Chief Operating Officer of Precision Forge Company, Senior Vice President of Pneumo Corporation's Aerospace and Industrial Group and Vice President of General Electric Company and General Manager of GE's commercial (aircraft) engine projects division and the gas turbine division. - [PICTURE] William D. Jones, 43, has been a director since 1994.
+He is the President and Chief Executive Officer and a director of CityLink Investment Corporation.
 From 1989 to 1993, he served as General Manager/Senior Asset Manager and Investment Manager with certain real estate subsidiaries of The Prudential.
 Prior to joining The Prudential, he served as a San Diego Council member from 1982 to 1987.
 Mr. Jones is a director of the Federal Reserve Bank of San Francisco, Los Angeles Branch and a trustee of the University of San Diego.
-He is a former director of The Price Real Estate Investment Trust. - [PHOTO OF IGNACIO Ignacio E. Lozano, Jr., 72, has been a director since 1993.
+He is a former director of The Price Real Estate Investment Trust. - [PICTURE] Ignacio E. Lozano, Jr., 72, became a director in 1998.
 He is Chairman of the Board of La Opinion, a Spanish language daily newspaper.
-During 1976 and 1977 he served as United States APPEARS Ambassador to El Salvador.
-He is a director of The Walt Disney HERE] Company, Pacific Mutual Life Insurance Company, the Santa Anita Foundation and the Youth Opportunities Foundation.
-Mr. Lozano is a trustee of the University of Notre Dame and a member of the California Press Association. - [PHOTO OF Warren I. Mitchell, 60, has been a director since 1997.
-He is WARREN I. Chairman and President of the Gas Company, Chairman of SDG&E and Group President-Regulated Business Operations of Sempra Energy.
-He APPEARS is a director of the Pacific Coast Gas Association, United Way of HERE] Greater Los Angeles, Los Angeles Area Chamber of Commerce, CALSTART, Gas Research Institute and The Employers Group; a director and trustee of the Institute of Gas Technology; a trustee of the University of California Riverside Foundation; and a member of the American Gas Association. - [PHOTO OF Ralph R. Ocampo, M.D., 67, became a director in 1998.
-He is a San RALPH R. Diego physician and surgeon.
-Dr. Ocampo is past President of the OCAMPO] California Medical Association.
+During 1976 and 1977 he served as United States Ambassador to El Salvador.
+He is a director of The Walt Disney Company, Pacific Mutual Life Insurance Company, the Santa Anita Foundation and the Youth Opportunities Foundation.
+Mr. Lozano is a trustee of the University of Notre Dame and a member of the California Press Association. - [PICTURE] Warren I. Mitchell, 60, became a director in 1998.
+He is Chairman of SDG&E, Chairman and President of Southern California Gas Company and Group President - Regulated Business Operations of Sempra Energy.
+He is a director of the Pacific Coast Gas Association, United Way of Greater Los Angeles, Los Angeles Area Chamber of Commerce, CALSTART, Gas Research Institute and The Employers Group; a director and trustee of the Institute of Gas Technology; a trustee of the University of California Riverside Foundation; and a member of the American Gas Association. - [PICTURE] Ralph R. Ocampo, M.D., 67, has been a director since 1983.
+He is a San Diego physician and surgeon.
+Dr. Ocampo is past President of the California Medical Association.